The really great thing about soap is that you can get so creative, simply because there are so many ways to make soap.

 - Hot process

-You can use any Cold Process Soap recipe you like, however if you’re looking for inspiration, you may find these homemade soap recipes useful.
+You can use any cold process soap recipe you like; however, if you’re looking for inspiration, you may find these My Favourite Homemade Soap Recipes useful.

 How to Make Soap